chrished/intro_prog_py/class3/PITCHME.md

 ### Class 3
 Today:
-1. Download a file/website
+1. Download a file/website with `urllib`
-2. import data from file (with open and pandas)
+2. import data from file (with `csv` and `pandas`)
 3. word count
+4. extract info from html with `BeautifulSoup`

+Checkout the documentation of the packages, they can do a lot more than just the examples here
 ---

 ### Download a file